More about the monastery’s history

 While things were now in place for a visit to be planned, the following year, 2012, was a year Ajahn Jayanto was slated to spend mostly on retreat in Thailand.
 Therefore it was in 2013 that Ajahn Jayanto and Tan Caganando spent the three-month Vassa in Boston, in a rented accommodation in Allston (the temporarily-named ‘Boston Vihara’), from July through the end of October.

-At this time the monks were introduced to a property in Temple, N.H. owned by Bruce and Barbara Kantner, long-time Buddhist practitioners who were looking to sell it to an educational or spiritual community of some kind – such as a Buddhist monastery – and who subsequently worked with the monks and Jeta Grove to make it possible to for this to become the site for the monastery.
+At this time the monks were introduced to a property in Temple, N.H. owned by Bruce and Barbara Kantner, long-time Buddhist practitioners who were looking to sell it to an educational or spiritual community of some kind – such as a Buddhist monastery – and who subsequently worked with the monks and Jeta Grove to make it possible to for their property to become the site for the monastery.

 On July 1, 2014 Ajahn Jayanto moved on to the property along with Zack Roberts, a young man from Westford, MA who became the monastery’s first postulant.
 They were quickly followed by Ajahn Anando, a senior English monk from Amaravati who helps Ajahn Jayanto lead the Temple community, and Tan Saddhammo, an American monk from Wat Pah Nanachat in Thailand.
-Ajahn Caganando returned in June 2015; and other monks have continued to visit and join the community since then.
+Ajahn Caganando returned in June 2015.
+Many other monks have continued to visit and join the community since then.

 On March 25, 2015 owing to many generous donations Jeta Grove was able to close the purchase on the property, thus making Temple Forest Monastery an enduring reality.